chloeho-cb/prisma-odyssey/README.md

-# triangle world game installation creative embedded sys
+# triangle game installation creative embedded sys

 projection and movement from [here](https://stackoverflow.com/a/58675007)